Guam Museum: Permanent museum proposed (2014)

-The historic Fort Santa Agueda in Hagåtña was originally proposed as a possible choice for the Guam Museum's new location.
-However, the Fort, which is listed on the National Register of Historic Places listings in Guam, is preserved by the Guam Historical Preservation Trust, which ruled out the location.
+The historic Fort Santa Agueda in Hagåtña was originally proposed as a possible new location for the Guam Museum.
+However, the Fort is listed on the National Register of Historic Places listings in Guam and managed by the Guam Historical Preservation Trust, which ruled its use.

 Initial plans for a permanent, modern museum building were first unveiled in 2006.

 A groundbreaking ceremony for a new, $27 million permanent home for the Guam Museum was held on February 5, 2013.
 Construction on the facility, which will house artifacts spanning the island's 4,000 year history, is being funded Hotel Occupancy Tax bond, established by the Public Law 30-228.
 The museum is on Skinner Plaza in downtown Hagåtña, near the Dulce Nombre de Maria Cathedral Basilica.
 The new, three-story museum building will include a mezzanine.
 The museum will also include a cafe, outdoor activity area, theater, bookstore, and atrium.

 In a speech at the groundbreaking, Governor Eddie Calvo stated that the Guam Museum would lead to the economic revitalization of Hagåtña, including the Plaza de España, "This will re-energize our capital city to its greatest heights."
-Calvo also promised that Guamanian historical artifacts housed in the Philippines, Europe and Hawaii will return to Guam to be added to the museum.
-The Governor also paid tribute to two recently deceased Guamanian historians - the museum's former director, Tony Palomo, who died on February 1, 2013, and Dr. Dirk Ballendorf, the former Director of the Micronesia Area Research Center at the University of Guam, who died on February 4, 2013.
+Calvo also promised that Guamanian historical artifacts housed in the Philippines, Europe and Hawaii will return to Guam and be added to the museum.
+The Governor also paid tribute to two recently deceased Guamanian historians - the museum's former director, Tony Palomo, who died on February 1, 2013, and Dr. Dirk Ballendorf, the former director of the Micronesia Area Research Center at the University of Guam, who died on February 4, 2013.